 In December 2014, the Company has partnered with Telegael Teoranta ("Telegael") in which Telegael will provide certain production services to the Company for the production of Thomas Edison's Secret Lab in exchange for a certain percentage of the series' forthcoming adjusted revenues as well as the ability to distribute the series in certain territories.

 Note 19: Subsequent Events

-Pursuant to FASB ASC 855, Management has evaluated all events and transactions that occurred from April 1, 2015 through the date of issuance of these financial statements.
-During this period, we did not have any significant subsequent events, except as disclosed below:
+Pursuant to FASB ASC 855, Management has evaluated all events and transactions that occurred through the date of issuance of these financial statements.
+During this period, we did not have any significant subsequent events.